vineetver/Text2Emotion/README.md

 <h2 align="center"> Text2Emotion </h2>

-## Task Description
+## Description

-The task is to build a **web application** that uses **natural language processing** to predict the emotion of a text.
-This is a **multi-label classification** task.
-The labels are 7 emotions: **anger, disgust, fear, joy, sadness, surprise, and neutral**.
-To evaluate the performance of the model **F1 score** is used.
+The task is to build a web application that uses **natural language processing** to predict the emotion of a text.
+This is a multi-label classification task.
+The labels are 7 emotions: anger, disgust, fear, joy, sadness, surprise, and neutral.
+To evaluate the performance of the model F1 score is used.

 The current best model is a `fine-tuned BERT` with `tf.keras.optimizers.Adam` optimizer, `learning_rate = 5e-5`, and `ExponentialDecay` scheduler.
 The evaluation precision score is 82%.
-I chose precision as my metric because I want a highly precise model.
+Choose between precision and recall for your usecase.

 ## About the Data